helloimalemur/mayday/plan/rust_database_structure.md

 - **Rust Structs**: Define the data structures for handling location updates, tracking statuses, alert configurations, and integrations.
 - **Database Schema**: Create tables to store user information, location data, alerts, and integration configurations.
 Optionally, an `alert_configs` table can be used to manage per-user alert settings.

-This structure should give you a solid foundation to implement your mobile app and backend service with Rust and a relational database.
+This structure should give we a solid foundation to implement our mobile app and backend service with Rust and a relational database.